himoose/user-docs/docs/features/aeo-optimization.md

 - If a suggestion recommends adding FAQs, you'll see a **"Generate FAQs"** button linking to the FAQ Generator
 - If a suggestion recommends adding Key Points/TL;DR, you'll see a **"Generate Key Points"** button linking to the Key Points feature

-### 8. Analyze Keyword Coverage (Advanced)
+### 8. Analyze Keyword Coverage
+(SEO Mode) Click the **"Citation Alignment"** tab to see how well you cover the grounding queries and to view the  **Grounding queries by intent**.

-Click the **"Keyword Coverage"** tab to see **Google Gemini's grounding queries**.
+(Marketer Mode) Click the **"What Google Looks For"** tab to see what grounding queries Google used and how well you cover those queries currently.

 This shows:
-- **What AI actually searches for** when processing your target query
+- **What Google Gemini/AI Mode actually searches for** when processing your target query
 - **Coverage analysis**: Which grounding queries your content addresses
 - **Gaps**: Topics AI expects but your content doesn't cover
 - **Alignment score**: How well your content matches AI's research process

-**Why this matters**: When Gemini generates a response, it first searches Google using "grounding queries."
-If your content covers these queries, you're more likely to be cited.
+**Why this matters**: When Gemini generates a response, depending on the query, it may need to do additional searches to "ground" its response.
+It often makes sense to try to cover those grounding queries with your content, either on the page you're analyzing or on another page.

 ### 9. Compare with AI Search Results
-Click the **"AI Search Comparison"** tab to see:
+Look for the **"Alignment Overview"** (SEO Mode) or **"How You Content Matches"** (Marketer Mode) to see:
-- What AI-powered search engines (OpenAI, ChatGPT Search) return for your query
+- What AI-powered search engines return for your query
 - How your content compares to what AI considers relevant
 - Gaps between your content and what AI prioritizes